dotnet/csharplang/proposals/extensions.md

 # Extension types

-TODO3 No duplicate base extensions (to avoid ambiguities)
+TODO(inheritance) No duplicate base extensions (to avoid ambiguities)
-TODO3 issue with variance of extended type if we erase to a ref struct with a ref field.
+TODO(inheritance) issue with variance of extended type if we erase to a ref struct with a ref field.

-TODO2 need to spec why extension properties are not found during lookup for attribute properties, or explicitly disallow them
+TODO(instance) need to spec why extension properties are not found during lookup for attribute properties, or explicitly disallow them
-TODO2 adjust scoping rules so that type parameters are in scope within the 'for'
+TODO(static) adjust scoping rules so that type parameters are in scope within the 'for'
 TODO2 check Method type inference: 7.5.2.9 Lower-bound interfaces
-TODO2 extensions are disallowed within interfaces with variant type parameters
+TODO(static) extensions are disallowed within interfaces with variant type parameters
 TODO2 We should likely allow constructors and `required` properties
 TODO attributes and attribute targets